Table of Contents

 Lastly, Acuvue Vita contains HydraMax Technology and has an Infinity Edge design.
 Both of these features are optimized to provide you with maximum comfort all month long.

 While they’re not FDA approved for continuous wear (yet), they are soft, easy to handle, come in two different curvatures (i.e. base curves), and provide extraordinary UV protection.

 So there you have it!
 You’re now fully prepared to have an educated conversation with your eye doctor about which contact lens options might suit you best!

 Keep in mind that every eye doctor is going to have their favorites and that not every contact lens will work well for you.
 Fortunately, you have plenty of options.

-What’s your favorite contact lens and why?
-Feel free to mention it in the comments below. 🙂
+What’s your favorite contact lens?
+We’d love to hear your thoughts in the comments below 🙂

 - Acuvue consumer website